-In fiscal year 2024, after considering the facts and circumstances applicable to each Director, our Board of Directors determined that Mses.
-Evanko, Fleming and Savage and Messrs.
-Fritz and Lobo served as executive officers of companies that have existing customer and/or supplier relationships with us.
+After considering the facts and circumstances applicable to each Director, our Board of Directors determined that Mses.
+Fleming, Savage, and Wozniak and Messrs.
+Fritz and Lobo served as executives of companies that have existing customer and/or supplier relationships with us.
 Our Corporate Governance and Nominating Committee and our Board of Directors further analyzed these relationships and found that each of Mses.
-Evanko, Fleming and Savage and Messrs.
+Fleming, Savage, and Wozniak and Messrs.
 Fritz and Lobo does not receive any direct or indirect personal benefits as a result of these relationships, that the relationships were on ordinary course, competitive terms, and that the amounts paid to or by us under such relationships fell significantly below the threshold for independence provided in the applicable independence standards of the New York Stock Exchange and our Independence Standards for Directors.
 Our Board of Directors thus affirmatively concluded that each of Mses.
-Evanko, Fleming and Savage and Messrs.
+Fleming, Savage, and Wozniak and Messrs.
 Fritz and Lobo is independent.